pleb/blog/posts/minimal-nextjs-blog-part4-show-posts-in-category.md

 })
 ```

-Of course my `IBlogMetadata` type defined in the `/pages/index.tsx` file needs to also reflect this change, so I'll change it from
+Of course, my `IBlogMetadata` type defined in the `/pages/index.tsx` file needs a small refactor too, so I change it from

 ```ts
 export interface IBlogMetadata {